-What are the procedures for opening a Daycare Center in the City of Cleveland?
+Opening a Daycare Center in the City of Cleveland:

 You will need a permit to operate a Daycare Center in the City of Cleveland.
 You will need to also obtain a license from the Ohio Department of Job and Family Services, and we strongly suggest that you contact the Ohio Department of Job and Family Services at 1-866-886-3537 (option 4) for information on their rules and regulations.
 Request that they send to you a copy of the State of Ohio Daycare Licensing Law and Administrative Rules.